vighneshiyer/dotfiles-old/t480_setup.md

 I'm not using Ubuntu 16.04 due to issues with it working with the latest NVIDIA proprietary driver (for the MX150).

 This document will cover T480 specific stuff I had to configure.
+Note that suspend on lid close worked without any settings to tweak.

 # Trackpoint
 libinput has regressed from Ubuntu 16.04 which causes poor functionality of the Thinkpad trackpoint.